 In this testing, we test the application against specific business requirements.
 It involves several test types that configured in a way that software behaves as expected to utilise the test cases provided by the design team.
 The testing methods are conducted in order and include:

-Unit testing - The first level of testing is unit testing, which developers by themselves perform.
-It ensures individual components of a piece of software at the code level are functional and work as it's intended to be.
+The first level of testing is unit testing, which developers by themselves perform.
+It ensures individual components of a piece of software at the code level are functional and work as they's intended to be.
 Developers in a test-driven environment will typically write and run the tests before the software or feature passed over to the test team.

-System testing - System testing evaluates integrated systems to ensure whether it meets the specific requirements.
-This test discovers previously unnoticed bugs, stability issues and significant problems.
+System testing evaluates integrated systems to ensure whether it meets the specific requirements.
+This test discovers previously unnoticed bugs, stability issues, and significant problems.

-Vulnerable/security testing - Tests an application or website to find the vulnerabilities or security holes utilised by the hackers.
+Tests an application or website to find the vulnerabilities or security holes utilized by the hackers.
 This testing phase aims to ensure there are security risks that could compromise the user's data or other sensitive information.

-Compatibility testing - This testing verifies applications compatibility with the hardware and software it will be running on, from internet browsers to hardware, operating systems, complementary plugins, and several other factors tested during this phase.
+This testing verifies the application's compatibility with the hardware and software it will be running on, from internet browsers to hardware, operating systems, complementary plugins, and several other factors tested during this phase.
 It tells how the application will work in multiple environments.

-Usability testing - Usability testing tests application ease of use from an end-user perspective.
-It's performed during system testing stages.
+Usability testing tests application ease of use from an end-user perspective.
+It's performed during the system testing stages.

 Now that you understand what are the QA methodologies.
 Let's know what quality control is and how it differs from quality assurance.